 Suikoushya International Craft School will open in 2022 in Île de France, about an hour away from Paris!

 We would like to express our sincere gratitude to the owners for providing us with the materials and land for the construction of the new Suikoushya Woodworking School.
 The construction of the school itself will become an advanced Japanese carpentry course.
 I will pass on to you the Japanese woodworking technology and its spirit through actual construction work.
-After completion, it will be used as the school for our regular one month Japanese woodworking course tailored to each individual’s skills, from beginners to professionals.
+After completion, it will be used as the school for our regular one month Japanese woodworking classes tailored to each individual’s skills, from beginners to professionals.

 welcome to Suikoushya